Chesapeake's Broadband Initiative - Chesapeake Connects

-Operating Expenses: The Chesapeake Broadband Ring will DECREASE the City's contracted network service costs from $1.38 million to $243,454 by Year 5.
-New operating costs will total $1.52 million in Year 5 to cover staffing, hardware/software maintenance, and data center collocation & edge services.
+The Chesapeake Broadband Ring will decrease the City's contracted network service costs from $1.38 million to $243,454 by Year 5.
+New operating costs will total $1.52 million in Year 5 to cover staffing, hardware/software maintenance, and data center collocation and edge services.

 There will be three main construction phases of this project, each constructing a different section of the overall Chesapeake Ring.

-- Construction on Phase 3 begins in summer 2023
+- Construction on Phase 3 begins in the summer of 2023

 - Project Completion at the end of 2024